-The UVA Writing Center is a writing resource staffed by graduate student tutors and available to all UVA students.
+The UVA Writing Center is a writing resource staffed by graduate and undergraduate student tutors and available to all UVA students.
 Tutors work one on one with students in 50-minute appointments.
 We can help with drafting, revision, argument structure, and other special concerns.
 Several of our tutors are trained specifically for ESL.
 Though we can offer help at every stage of the writing process, we do not offer proofreading or editing services.
+Unless your instructor has clearly given you permission in writing (e.g. on the syllabus or assignment), you are not allowed to bring any part of a take-away exam into the Writing Center for help.
+We cannot work with you on any assignment given under exam conditions, and bringing such an assignment to an appointment may be an honor code violation.

-In addition to our center located in 314 Bryan Hall (434-924-6678), the UVA Writing Center offers services at Clemons Library, John Paul Jones Arena (for athletics students only), and Brown Library.
+In addition to our center located in 314 Bryan Hall, the UVA Writing Center offers services other locations (see below).
 For more information, please contact either of the center’s administrators.

 Getting Here: We are located on the third floor of Bryan Hall in room 314.
 Take UTS Bus lines: Central Grounds (CGS), Free Trolley (T), Northline (NL), and University Loop (UL) to either the Clark Hall or Garrett Hall stops.